staff0rd/sfpowerscripts/README.md

 SFPowerscripts is an Azure Pipelines Extension that converts Azure Pipelines into a CI/CD platform for Salesforce.
 The extension features the following tasks.
 You can read the documenation at  [sfpowerscripts](https://www.sfpowerscripts.com) website.

-Please note this extension only works with the newer source format based repositories only and only works with Hosted Linux agent.
+Please note this extension only works with the newer source format based repositories only and  works with both Hosted Linux and Windows Agents

 The changelog is available at [https://sfpowerscripts.com/changelog/](https://sfpowerscripts.com/changelog/)